 The choice among the 4 offered recipes was easy for me - one choice had hazelnuts (which I don't like), the next was a raspberry angel food cake that looked awesome but took 12 egg whites (which means I'd have to find something to do with 12 egg yolks).

-I looked up a bunch of Madeira cake (a traditional British pound cake) recipes online and none of them actually had the wine in it, so I opted not to buy a 20 dollar bottle of wine when I only need 1/2 tablespoon.
+I looked up a bunch of Madeira cake (a traditional British pound cake) recipes online and none of them actually had the wine in it, so I opted not to buy a 20 dollar bottle of wine when I only need ½ tablespoon.

 The orange zest and juice in it went great with the strawberries.
 The cake, with the inclusion of oatmeal, is textured and spongy (in a good way) with a loose crumb, but at the same time soft and very moist.
 I loved it!

-The cake calls for a 6 1/4″ x 2 1/2″ cake pan (about the diameter of a medium-large pancake).
-My pan is for a top tier of a multi-layer cake and measures more like 7″ x 2″.
+The cake calls for a 6 ¼" x 2 ½" cake pan (about the diameter of a medium-large pancake).
+My pan is for a top tier of a multi-layer cake and measures more like 7" x 2".
 It worked fine, though, and the cake rose up perfectly.

 OK, then I had a piece for breakfast with a nice hot cup of coffee - still great.
 The strawberries were supposed to be a pretty baked-in garnish ringing the top of the cake, but mine sunk.
 No problem, though.
 I loved the big chunks of fresh strawberries that ran through it.

 - 7 or 8 medium fresh strawberries

-- 7 tbsp butter softened
+- 7 tablespoon butter, softened

 - 1 C confectioner's sugar

-- 2 eggs lightly beaten
+- 2 eggs, lightly beaten

-- 3/4 C self-rising flour
+- ¾ C self-rising flour

-- 1/2 tsp baking powder
+- ½ teaspoon baking powder

-- 1/2 C oatmeal
+- ½ C oatmeal

-- 1/2 tsp. vanilla
+- ½ tsp. vanilla

-Preheat oven to 310°.
-Grease the bottoms and sides of a 6 1/4" x 2 1/2" round pan and line the bottom with parchment paper.
+- Preheat oven to 310°.
+Grease the bottoms and sides of a 6 ¼" x 2 ½" round pan and line the bottom with parchment paper.

-Cut the stems and tops off of the strawberries and cut them in half (or if large strawberries in thirds - should be at least 1/2" thick slices).
+- Cut the stems and tops off of the strawberries and cut them in half (or if large strawberries in thirds - should be at least ½" thick slices).
 Set aside.

 - Cream the softened butter and sugar together until light and fluffy.
 Add the eggs, a little at a time and beat together.

-Sift the flour and baking powder together in a bowl, then stir in the oatmeal, vanilla, orange zest, and juice.
+- Sift the flour and baking powder together in a bowl, then stir in the oatmeal, vanilla, orange zest, and juice.
 Add to the butter/sugar mixture and fold in by hand, only 6-7 strokes.
 There may be a little flour showing, but that's OK.

-Pour batter into the prepared cake pan and place the halved strawberries evenly across the top of the batter (they'll probably sink while baking - that's OK).
+- Pour batter into the prepared cake pan and place the halved strawberries evenly across the top of the batter (they'll probably sink while baking - that's OK).

-Bake for 35-40 minutes (check after 35 minutes) until a toothpick inserted in the middle only comes out with a few clinging crumbs (don't over bake).
+- Bake for 35-40 minutes (check after 35 minutes) until a toothpick inserted in the middle only comes out with a few clinging crumbs (don't over bake).

-Remove from oven and let cool for 15 minutes in the pan.
+- Remove from oven and let cool for 15 minutes in the pan.
 Turn out the cake and remove the parchment paper.
 Place on a rack and let cool completely.